 The Bonusly mobile app

-Proper contrast and balance, with just enough white space, and properly set up paddings and margins all make this app a go-to for inspiration when it comes to designing a Web app.
+Proper contrast and balance, with just enough white space, and properly set up paddings and margins all make this app a go-to for inspiration when it comes to designing a great UI of a Web app.
 Kudos to Bonusly!

 But, there’s more to Bonusly than just the main feed.
 The analytics section features rich visualizations, including charts and graphs, which allow managers to quickly check on their team members’ core values and attitudes.

 Most-frequently used hashtags for bonuses at Monterail in the last thirty days.
 We clearly appreciate teamwork!